 Can I Really Get a Free Stock From Webull?

 Yes.
 Webull’s promotions vary, but you can always get at least two free stocks.
-As of December 2020, you’ll receive two free stocks for opening a Webull brokerage account (each valued between $2.50 and $5) and two more free stocks for funding your Webull account with $100 or more (each valued between $8 and $1,600).
+As of April 2023, you’ll receive two free stocks for opening a Webull brokerage account (valued up to $300, but seemingly much less for a typical person) and three more free stocks for funding your Webull account (valued up to $3,000, but seemingly much less for a typical person).
 You have to claim your free stock from inside the Webull app.

 What Tools and Data Does Webull Provide?